Triggers, Avoidance, and Nervous System Patterns

 A trigger is anything that reminds your nervous system—consciously or unconsciously—of a past overwhelming experience.

-Triggers are not always obvious.
-They don’t have to look like the original event.
+Triggers aren’t always obvious, and they don’t have to resemble the original event.
+They can include:

-• A tone of voice or facial expression
+• A tone of voice, facial expression, or body language

 • Conflict or emotional closeness